 In 1995 I was certified as a personal trainer through the American Council on Exercise (ACE).
 I became as passionate in teaching alignment, balance, and effective techniques for strength conditioning to my clients as I was in teaching dance to dancers.
 Over the years, the stress of dancing took a toll on my body and began to limit my ability to move with comfort and ease.
 I discovered yoga and became a certified yoga teacher receiving my first training from Integral Yoga Institute in 2003, followed by an advanced certification from Om Yoga in 2004.
 Through yoga I learned meditation and breathing techniques that infuse my personal training sessions.
 However, my body continued to ache and to be limited in its movement.

-Through my continuing education studies for fitness training, I met Andy Langberg, the founder and developer of Reactivation, and I discovered the benefits of an energetic “tune-up” for my body.
-Now that my body could move through its full range of motion again, I had a couple of children (check out the entries in my blog prior to 2015), continued personal training, teaching yoga, and developed parent and child dance fitness classes.
+Through my continuing education studies, I met Andy Langberg, the founder and developer of Reactivation, and I discovered the benefits of an energetic “tune-up” for my body.
+Now that my body could move through its full range of motion again, I had a couple of children (check out the entries in my blog prior to 2015), continued personal training, taught yoga, and developed parent and child dance fitness classes.
 I took undergraduate and graduate level courses in nutrition and exercise science at Brooklyn College and obtained my ACE Health Coach certification in 2007.
 A few years later, after another injury, I reacquainted myself with Reactivation.
 The opportunity arose to study Reactivation and I became a Level 1 Reactivation Specialist in April 2014, followed by a Level 2 Reactivation Specialist in June of 2014.
-Now as a Level 3 Reactivation Specialist (March 2017), I enjoy the process of energetically “tuning up” clients and seeing how these “tune-ups” can enable greater facility of movement in yoga poses, sports, and can create a general sense of well-being in activities daily life.
+Now as a Level 3 Reactivation Specialist (March 2017), I enjoy the process of energetically “tuning up” clients and seeing how these “tune-ups” can enable greater facility of movement in yoga poses, sports, and can create a general sense of well-being in activities daily life all while allowing the body to cope with stress more efficiently.
 With Reactivation I embarked on the unexpected path of energy healing.
 This allows me to help others create health in their bodies and lives through a unique pathway.

 I have not lost my passion for telling stories, as I can, on occasion, still be found in a park or cafe writing.
 Click here for information about my writing.